Offensive photoshoot in Kartarpur annoys Sikh community - ExBulletin

 “Otherwise, any discussion of respecting Sikhism is hollow,” he said.

 In another tweet, Sirsa commented, “Such behavior and act in the pious place of Sri Guru Nanak Dev Ji is totally unacceptable!
-Can she dare to do the same in her place of worship in Pakistan?
-Imran Khan and the Government of Pakistan should take immediate action to stop this trend of treating Sri Kartarpur Sahib as a picnic spot by Pakistanis. ”
+Can she dare to do the same in her religious place in Pakistan?
+Imran Khan and the Pakistani government should take immediate action to end this trend of treating Sri Kartarpur Sahib as a picnic spot by the Pakistani people.

 Meanwhile, clothing brand Mannat has released a clarification on the matter.
 The Instagram page has since removed the controversial posts and issued a statement, according to the report.

 “The photos posted on our accounts are NOT part of a shoot by Mannat Clothing.
 These photos were provided to us by a third party (blogger) in which they were wearing our dress.
-Please note that Mannat has absolutely NO role in play in deciding how and where the photos were taken, ”the statement said.
+Please note that Mannat has absolutely NO role for decide how and where the photos were taken, ”the statement read.

-“Photos and posts have been removed from all of our media channels.
-Once again, we wholeheartedly apologize for hurting public opinion.
-Believe us when we say we had no such intention. “
+“Photos and messages have been removed from all of our media channels.
+Once again, we sincerely apologize for hurting public opinion.
+Believe us when we say we had no such intention.

 On the other hand, Pakistani police in Punjab said in a statement that they were investigating all aspects of the incident and that strict legal proceedings would be taken against those responsible.

 “The management of the brand and model concerned is under investigation.
-Places of worship of all religions are equally respectable,” the statement said, according to the report.
+Places of worship of all religions are equally respectable, ”the statement read, according to the report.

 Sources